webmarketingroi/optimizely-php/README.md

 ## Installation

-This library requires a PHP 5.3+ engine with `curl` extension.
+This library requires at least version 5.3 of PHP with the `curl` extension installed.

 Installing with Composer: